Chartered Teacher Programme

 Successful completion of the programme confers participants with Chartered Teacher Status, which recognises the knowledge, skills and behaviours of excellent teachers, highlights the importance of their expertise in supporting the learning of children and young people and represents the first step in the development of a career pathway focused on effective classroom practice, not leadership.

 In order to complete the programme and achieve Chartered Teacher Status, participants will undertake a range of different assessments that allow them to showcase their knowledge and skills against the areas set out in the Chartered College’s Professional Principles.
 These highlight the importance of deep subject knowledge, understanding of pedagogy, assessment, and excellent classroom practice, as well as critical evaluation, engagement with research evidence and a desire to contribute to the profession.

 Assessments include rigorous written and oral assignments, completion of a professional development plan, participation in online debate activities, a research-based school improvement project, and submission of a portfolio of videos of practice, work samples and reflections.

-During the course of the programme, participants will attend five face-to-face training events, as well as participating in a range of online activities, with each element designed not just to test a teacher’s knowledge and skills, but also to provide them with development opportunities and equip them with behaviours and approaches to evaluation and personal growth that ensure they continue to develop their practice.
+During the course of the programme, participants will attend a series of face-to-face events, as well as participating in a range of online activities, with each element designed not just to test a teacher’s knowledge and skills, but also to provide them with development opportunities and equip them with behaviours and approaches to evaluation and personal growth that ensure they continue to develop their practice.